 Applying for a NED Grant

-To apply for a grant, please read through the following information about the NED Grants Program and important dates and deadlines, then read How to Apply.
+To apply for a grant, read the information below about the NED Grants Program, important dates and deadlines.
+Then read the How to Apply section.

 About the NED Grants Program

 Each year the National Endowment for Democracy (NED) makes direct grants to hundreds of nongovernmental organizations worldwide working to advance democratic goals and strengthen democratic institutions.

 In 2012, NED funded about 1236 projects in 92 countries around the world.
 Grant amounts vary depending on the size and scope of the projects, but the average grant lasts 12 months and is around $50,000.

 NED funds only nongovernmental organizations, which may include civic organizations, associations, independent media, and other similar organizations.